datalust/seq-client-log4net/README.md

 </appender>
 ```

 Set the `serverUrl` value to the address of your Seq server.

-Set the `apiKey` value to the address of your Seq server api key if it exist.
+Set the `apiKey` value to your Seq API key, if required.

 Finally, add a reference to the appender in the appropriate configuration section: